How Marscoin can help us fund the first colony in the Solar System

 Marscoin on Mars – Future of Prosperity & Progress

 On Mars, early colonists will continue to mine Marscoin.
-Because Marscoin is derived from Litecoin, its frequent confirmations (2.5 minutes) and scrypt algorithm will make it convenient and secure.
+Because Marscoin is derived from Litecoin, its frequent confirmations (2.5 minutes) and script hashing algorithm will make it convenient and secure.
 There will be no need for expensive and costly mining machinery to keep the network running.
-Also, proposals exist that could add extra layers of security on Marscoin to prevent possible Earth-side interference with the blockchain on Mars (due to the distance, there it is relatively easy to protect Marscoin from Earth).
-Eventually we can envision exchanges that will allow money conversion from Bitcoin (Earthcoin) to Marscoin on Mars and Earth.
+Also, proposals exist that could add extra layers of security on Marscoin to prevent possible Earth-side interference with the blockchain on Mars (due to the distance there, it is relatively easy to protect Marscoin from Earth).
+Eventually, we can envision exchanges that will allow money conversion from Bitcoin (Earthcoin) to Marscoin on Mars and Earth.
+Marscoin is a project that involves a high amount of risk – it’s a labor of love and a global experiment in distributed collaboration for space colonization.
+Take a look for our roadmap and design ideas as well.
+We believe that network effects make it nearly impossible for other coins beside Bitcoin to become global reserve currency networks but are very serious in our efforts to make Marscoin the first cryptocurrency network on Mars.

 The planet most like ours, it has still been thought impossible to reach, let alone explore and inhabit.
 But all that changed when leading space exploration authority Robert Zubrin crafted a daring new blueprint, Mars Direct.
 When it was first published in 1996, The Case for Mars became an instant classic, lauded widely for its game-changing perspective by those who would see the American space program rise to the challenge of Mars; Carl Sagan called Zubrin the man who, “nearly alone, changed our thinking on this issue.”
 Now, fifteen years later, Zubrin brings readers up to date in this revised and updated anniversary edition filled with spectacular illustrations, extraordinary photographs, and one-of-a-kind anecdotes.
 Amazon